michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

 ### Sale of Primary Residence or Rental Home

 - [1099-S](https://www.irs.gov/pub/irs-pdf/f1099s.pdf) if issued as part of the closing process.
-- Both [Closing documents][closing doc] when you bought and sold the property.
+- Both [Closing disclosure][closing doc] when you bought and sold the property.
-- A spreadsheet listing of major improvements (that increase the home value) and sales expenses not in closing documents, not expensed (rental), and not depreciated (rental).
+- A spreadsheet listing of major improvements (that increase the home value) and sales expenses not in closing disclosures, not expensed (rental), and not depreciated (rental).
   - Date
   - Description of improvement or sale expense
   - Amount